 Non-Economic Damages

-Causes of Motorcycle Accidents
+Common Causes of Atlanta Motorcycle Accidents

-Other causes of motorcycle accidents include:
+Common causes of motorcycle accidents include:

-- The person involved saw the motorcycle but refused to grant the motorcycle driver the right of way.
+• A motorist who saw the motorcycle but refused to grant the motorcycle driver the right of way.

-- Drivers may also neglect to check for motorcycles when backing out of a parking space.
+• A driver who neglects to check for motorcycles when backing out of a parking space.

 Georgia passed a 2017 law forbidding drivers from using cell phones without hands-free features.
 They may not text or send emails while driving, as those activities force drivers to take their attention away from the road.
 Distracted driving is the cause of many collisions, not just motorcycle crashes.